ScottA38/portfolio/content/services/index.md

 With a <i>seemingly endless</i> selection of Web Technologies now on the market for prospective business onwers, the World of Web Development has never been more accessible.

 But with such a <b>plethora of options</b>, how do you choose?
 How can you evaluate whether one product will <i>allow you to scale</i> better than another?
 The answer may be closer than you think:
-> at Scott Dot Dev, we aim to <b>minimise development lead times</b> by matching you with a Software Product that meets as many of your requirements as possible, resulting in a robust final product ready to handle customers.
+> at Scott. a.
+Dev, we aim to <b>minimise development lead times</b> by matching you with a Software Product that meets as many of your requirements as possible, resulting in a robust final product ready to handle customers.

 When developing with us, we champion clarity:
  - _clarity_ in understanding exactly what **you want** from your Web Service